Jayesh598007/Web_development_practice/README.md

 # Web_development_practice
 This repository contains front end development practice examples

-It contains various programs (using html and css) such as:
+It contains various codes (using html and css) such as:
 @adding audio on website
 @embedding google map
 @animated progressive bar   ... and so on